kasir-barati/you-say/.github/README.md

 - We may want to reconsider on how and where we are running our e2e tests.
 Transitioning from GitHub runners to a self-hosted runner would likely prove more economical.
 - We are using a `docker-compose` for sake of ease of use.
 - We are utilizing the `success()` built-in function provided by GitHub Actions to check whether the previous step or job was successful.

+## Frontend e2e

+Notes:

+- We are gonna run them only if all the tests and CI pipeline passes; this includes e2e "Backend e2e tests" workflow and "Continuous Integration" workflow.

+## CD

+When we want to automate deployment of our applications we need to make sure that the commit status is `success`